Letme/syntastic_coverity/README.md

 To run this checker you need to have Coverity Analysis installed and in path.
 Beside this you will need to have cov-run-desktop all setup and ready to run.
 The project you are analyzing should be prepared for Coverity Fast Desktop Analysis with `coverity.conf` file in root.
-With all this assumptions, at the moment checker assumes that files you want to check are marked as changes in SCM (Source Control), so it will not run just per single file.

 Troubleshooting
 ---------------